-It is made up of a long chain of amino acids and there are 20 of them of which 9 are considered to be nutritionally indispensable (essential) in humans because the body is not able to synthesize it [1,3].
+It is made up of a long chains of amino acids and there are 20 of them, of which 9 are considered to be nutritionally indispensable (essential) in humans because the body is not able to synthesise them.
+[1,3]

-Thus, the quality of a dietary protein source is determined by its digestibility and amino acids composition[1,3,4].
+Thus, the quality of a dietary protein source is determined by its digestibility and its amino acids composition.
+[1,3,4]

 The food sources that contain all the essential amino acids are referred to as complete proteins.
-Most plant-based sources are categorised as incomplete proteins except soy and quinoa.
-Hence vegans and vegetarians are recommended to combine different dietary protein sources throughout the day to meet the daily protein intake .
+Most plant-based sources are categorised as incomplete proteins, except for soy and quinoa.
+Hence, vegans and vegetarians are recommended to combine different dietary protein sources throughout the day to meet their daily protein intake requirements.

 The primary variable responsible for regulating the maintenance or gain in skeletal muscle mass is muscle protein synthesis.